 Over the years I have worked with many charities including SANDS the Stillbirth Charity which is a charity that has a personal connection, The Princes Trust when I was a mentor, Birmingham Children's Hospital (seen in the picture abseiling) and my team and I helped raise thousands of pounds through our events for a range of independent charities.
 When I won the Weakest Link I secured just over £11 000 for my chosen charity which was a very special moment in memory of a very special baby girl who would have been 12 this year.

 After having suffered an almost fatal collapse a few years ago, I started to challenge traditional thinking on what it takes to succeed in life and what it takes to be a leader.
-After years of overwork and several highly traumatic events in close succession, it all caught up with me and knocked me flat.
+After years of overwork and several highly traumatic life events in close succession, it all caught up with me and knocked me flat.
 That's when I knew things had to change.

 I was born in a place in the middle of the UK called Coventry.
 It has a cathedral that was bombed in the war and the phrase "being sent to Coventry" is a well known saying in the UK for someone who you'd like to send away!